Kitura/Kitura/README.md

  Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
 Unpack the tar.
 Run `./configure && make && sudo make install`.
 This will place the necessary headers and libraries into /usr/local/include and /user/local/libs.

-7. Download the Kitura dependencies with Swift Package Manager:

- In the root directory of this project run `swift build` to copy the dependencies. **Note the build process itself will fail!**

-8. Build the helper modules:
+7. Build the helper modules:

- On the root folder of the Kitura repo, run `make` to build the helper libraries, Kitura framework, and the sample program.
+ On the root folder of the Kitura repo, run `make` to build the helper libraries, Kitura framework, and the sample program (invokes swift build).

-9. Set the dynamic library loading path:
+8. Set the dynamic library loading path:

  In order to run the sample, first you need to point to the shared libraries that have been built by running `export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH`

-10. Run the sample program:
+9. Run the sample program:

  `<path_to_kitura_repo>./.build/debug/KituraSample`.
 You should see a message that says "Listening on port 8090".